chaos-mesh/chaos-mesh/doc/time_chaos.md

-# Time Chaos Document
+# TimeChaos Document

-This document describes how to add time chaos experiments in Chaos Mesh.
+This document describe how to add TimeChaos experiments in Chaos Mesh.

-Time chaos is used to modify the return value of `clock_gettime`, which causes time offset on Go's `time.Now()` and Rust std's `std::time::Instant::now()` etc.
+TimeChaos is used to modify the return value of `clock_gettime`, which causes time offset on Go's `time.Now()` and Rust std's `std::time::Instant::now()` etc.

 ## Configuration file

+Below is a sample TimeChaos configuration file:

 ```yaml
 apiVersion: pingcap.com/v1alpha1